xtreme-james-cooper/Lambda-RAM-Compiler/Readme.md

 Goals:

 - Figure out use for other direction of correctness proofs?
+- Do reverse proofs for typechecking, assembly, machine?
 - Modularize code with classes
 - Remove runtime tags
 - Add Parser?